kbroman/knitr_knutshell/pages/asciidoc.md

 On Mac OSX, I recommend using [Homebrew](https://brew.sh/); then you just type `brew install asciidoc`.

-A key point: you'll need Python 2 and _not Python 3_.
+For older versions of asciidoc, you needed Python 2 and _not Python 3_.
-On my computer, `python` is Python 3; I have to switch to Python 2 before running AsciiDoc.
-If I forget to switch, I get the following error message:
+On my computer, `python` is Python 3; I used to have to switch to Python 2 before running AsciiDoc.
+If I forgot to switch, I would get the following error message:

     File "/usr/local/bin/asciidoc", line 101